storyprotocol/storykit/README.md

 # StoryKit

-StoryKit is a toolkit that allows builders to interact with Story and easily add Story integration with minimal effort.
+StoryKit is a React toolkit that allows builders to integrate and interact with Story's Proof of Creativity protocol with prebuilt IP management components

 ## Installation

-_Storykit is currently a github package so you will need repo access and a personal access token to use_
+_StoryKit is currently a GitHub Package so you will need repo access and a personal access token to use_

-Also You will need Node.js 20+
+Also you will need Node.js 20+

 1 .
 Create a personal access token: [github.com/settings/tokens](https://github.com/settings/tokens)